Pinafore/848-hw/hw2/README.md

     2. Rerank the top guesses using a BERT based **Reranker** and output the best page.
 2. **An answer extractor** that takes in a question text, a reference text (page content) and finds a span within the reference text that is the answer to the input question.

-The performace of the system will be measured using two metrics:
+The performance of the system will be measured using two metrics:
 * mean accuracy over **_Exact Match_** (1 point if the prediction exactly matches the answer), and
 * mean **_F1 score_** (over the answer tokens and prediction tokens).